nvim-neorg/neorg/docs/CONTRIBUTING.md

 When adding stuff, use lua only. `vim.cmd` in extreme cases :)

 ## Helping with documentation
 The documentations (wiki pages) are generated based on the comments in the code.
-And all the settings in generating the wiki are in [`docgen/`](../docgen/).
+All the logic for generating the wiki is in [`docgen/`](../docgen/).
 To generate documentations locally, run `make local-documentation` (see [`Makefile`](../Makefile) for more details).
 If there's no error, you should then see a `wiki/` folder generated.

 If you feel like improving the documentation, please make changes to the corresponding comments in the correct file.
 For example, to make changes to the `core.qol.todo_items` documentation, please make changes to the comments in [`./lua/neorg/modules/core/qol/todo_items/module.lua`](../lua/neorg/modules/core/qol/todo_items/module.lua)